vapor/postgres-nio/README.md

 Features:

 - A [`PostgresConnection`] which allows you to connect to, authorize with, query, and retrieve results from a PostgreSQL server
+- A [`PostgresClient`] which pools and manages connections
 - An async/await interface that supports backpressure
 - Automatic conversions between Swift primitive types and the Postgres wire format
-- Integrated with the Swift server ecosystem, including use of [SwiftLog].
+- Integrated with the Swift server ecosystem, including use of [SwiftLog] and [ServiceLifecycle].
 - Designed to run efficiently on all supported platforms (tested extensively on Linux and Darwin systems)
 - Support for `Network.framework` when available (e.g. on Apple platforms)
 - Supports running on Unix Domain Sockets

-PostgresNIO does not provide a `ConnectionPool` as of today, but this is a [feature high on our list](https://github.com/vapor/postgres-nio/issues/256).
-If you need a `ConnectionPool` today, please have a look at Vapor's [PostgresKit].

 ## API Docs